SubspaceNetwork/Python-Plugin-Loader/readme.md

     sender.sendMessage("you just used command /example!")
 ```

-See the "Sample plugin using decorator api" section for a more detailed example.
+See the "Sample plugin using decorator API" section for a more detailed example.

 API Details